 Under the ADAAmericans with Disabilities Act of 1990 , an individual cannot be required to disclose that he or she has a disability or be required to participate in a separate program for disabled individuals.
 W-2Wisconsin Works agencies must comply with this federal law when assigning activities to W-2 participants.
 A participant must be given the opportunity to disclose a disability or other barrier Something that acts to hinder or restrict employment opportunities. to participate in the W-2 program or employment before payment reductions are imposed.
 The following W-2 policies provide these assurances to participants:

 a.
-The formal assessment results are received by the W-2 agency and the formal assessment activity has been end-dated on CARES screen WPCS; or
+The formal assessment results are received by the W-2 agency and the formal assessment activity has been ended on the EP; or

 b.
-The W-2 agency has determined that the participant will not comply with the assigned formal assessment activity and the activity has been end-dated on CARESClient Assistance for Reemployment and Economic Support screen WPCS.
+The W-2 agency has determined that the participant will not comply with the formal assessment referral (see 188.8.131.52) and the status and/or activity has been ended.

-After the formal assessment has been completed and end-dated in CARES and the FEPFinancial and Employment Planner, in consultation with the participant, has made necessary adjustments to the participant’s EPEmployability Plan, the individual may receive a payment reduction for failing to participate in assigned W-2 activities without good cause.
+After the formal assessment activity has been completed on the EP and the FEPFinancial and Employment Planner, in consultation with the participant, has made necessary adjustments to the participant’s EPEmployability Plan, the individual may receive a payment reduction for failing to participate in assigned W-2 activities without good cause.
 This may include an activity recommended by the qualified assessing agency such as mental health counseling or physical therapy.